 e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] The work area is approximately 6 acres.
-Grading will occur within the existing canal maintenance road on the uphill side of the canal.
-Material generated will be stockpiled.
-It is anticipated that approximately 20,290 cubic yards material will be stockpiled by the project.
-Approximately 550 cubic yards of gravel will be imported for the construction of this roadway. f.
+Indicate source of fill. [help] The design for this project is not currently complete.
+The project will remove existing inverted siphons and replace them with open channels canal.
+The project area is approximately 2 acres and will require approximately 6,200 cubic yards of import material.
+KID has secured a borrow pit along PR 506 for any additional material needed. f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe. [help] Yes.
-Grading of the site could result in minor occurrences of rill erosion on bare dirt surfaces during construction, if precipitation occurs.
-In addition, wind erosion can occur during construction, but will be kept to a minimum through use of erosion control best management practices. g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] No impervious surfaces will be constructed at the site.
+Grading of the site could result in minor occurrences of rill erosion on bare dirt surfaces during construction if precipitation occurs.
+In addition, wind erosion can occur during construction, but will be kept to a minimum through the use of erosion control best management practices. g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] No impervious surfaces will be constructed at the site after project construction beyond the canal lining and concrete canal structures.
+The new lining in the canal is designed to greatly reduce seepage from water that is conveyed in the canal.
+The lining will cover approximately 30% of the site. h.

-h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help] Appropriate best management practices will be employed to reduce erosion at the project site, as warranted.
 2. Air a.
-What types of emissions to the air would result from the proposal during construction. operation, and maintenance when the project is completed?
+What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known. [help] Fugitive dust would be expected to be present as a result of the grading activities that will occur as part of the proposed project.
 Diesel emissions would result from construction machinery. b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe. [help] No. c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: [help] Appropriate best management practices will be employed to reduce and control emissions to the air at the project site, as warranted.
+If so, generally describe. [help] No c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: [help] Appropriate best management practices will be employed to reduce and control emissions into the air at the project site, as warranted.
 3. Water - a.
 Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. [help] There are no surface water bodies in the immediate vicinity of the site, beyond the man-made irrigation canal.
+If appropriate, state what stream or river it flows into. [help] There are no surface water bodies in the immediate vicinity of the site, beyond man-made irrigation ponds.
 The canal will eventually drain into the Columbia River.
 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. [help] Yes, work will occur adjacent to the constructed canal (see Appendices A).
-Work will consist of regrading and expanding the uphill road and will occur within the Canal Right-of-way.
+If yes, please describe and attach available plans. [help] No siphon removal work will occur within 200 feet of the ponds (see Appendices A).
 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. [help] No work will be completed within a body of water.
+Indicate the source of fill material. [help] None.

 4) Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known. [help] Construction water will be taken from the in-canal storage.
+Give general description, purpose, and approximate quantities if known. [help] No.